ncpol3sdpa/ncpol3sdpa/docs/sos_duality_derivation.md

 $$

 <!-- TODO -->
-At a feasible point of the primal problem, for a given i,j, there exist indicies a,b s.t. :
+At a feasible point of the primal problem, for a given i,j, there exist indices a,b s.t. :

 $$\begin{align*}
 w_s\Gamma_{i,j} w_s^\dagger =&\;\mathrm{tr}(\rho \, \bar X^{a} \bar X^{b\dagger}) \\